Sausage Pinwheels

 Instructions

-- Spread half of the cream cheese on the dough, leaving a border.
+- Spread half of the cream cheese over the dough, leaving a border.

-- Layer half of the cooked sausage and half of the cheddar cheese on top.
+- Sprinkle half of the cooked sausage and half of the cheddar on top.

-- Roll tightly into a log using the wax paper; wrap in plastic wrap and chill for at least one hour.
+- Roll the dough tightly into a log using the wax paper for assistance.
+Wrap in plastic wrap.

-- Bake on a baking sheet for 10-15 minutes or until golden brown.
+- Arrange on a baking sheet with space between each pinwheel, then bake for 10-15 minutes until golden brown.

 - Cook Time: 15 minutes